Debt ceiling deal: US House overwhelmingly passes bill

 - Published

-The House of Representatives has approved a deal to allow the US to borrow more money, days before the world's biggest economy is due to start defaulting on its national debt.
+The House of Representatives has approved a deal to allow the US to borrow more money, days before the world's biggest economy is due to start defaulting on its debt.

 The measure passed the chamber by a vote of 314-117, with defections on both sides of the aisle.